Twins vs. Royals Player Props Betting Odds

 - He has a slash line of .253/.290/.451 on the season.

-- Perez has picked up at least one hit in two straight games.
+- Perez enters this matchup looking to extend his two-game hit streak.
 During his last five outings he is hitting .105 with a walk and an RBI.

 Pérez Recent Games